JakeMoralez/FlectoneWeb/pulse/en/docs/message/objective/tabname/index.md

 ### `mode`

-Режим цифрового отображения значения из доступных
+Mode for displaying the value, with available options

 <!--@include: @/parts/objective.md-->

-::: tip НАПРИМЕР РЕЖИМ `PING`
+::: tip EXAMPLE MODE `PING`
-Значит будет возвращаться пинг игрока
+This will return the player's ping
 ![player list](/playerlist.png)
 :::